openedx/edx-platform/docs/source/drag_and_drop_input.rst

             'rule': 'unordered_equal+number'
     }

     If not use number, draggables list will be setted to  ['draggable_1', 'draggable_2']

-For every group, at this step, draggables lists are equal

-3. For every group, lists of targets are compared using rule for that group.

 Logic flow